PDP-11: No dedicated I/O instructions

 Early models of the PDP-11 had no dedicated bus for input/output, but only a system bus called the Unibus, as input and output devices were mapped to memory addresses.

 An input/output device determined the memory addresses to which it would respond, and specified its own interrupt vector and interrupt priority.
 This flexible framework provided by the processor architecture made it unusually easy to invent new bus devices, including devices to control hardware that had not been contemplated when the processor was originally designed.
 DEC openly published the basic Unibus specifications, even offering prototyping bus interface circuit boards, and encouraging customers to develop their own Unibus-compatible hardware.

 The Unibus made the PDP-11 suitable for custom peripherals.
 One of the predecessors of Alcatel-Lucent, the Bell Telephone Manufacturing Company, developed the BTMC DPS-1500 packet-switching (X.25) network and used PDP-11s in the regional and national network management system, with the Unibus directly connected to the DPS-1500 hardware.

 Higher-performance members of the PDP-11 family departed from the single-bus approach.
 The PDP-11/45 had a dedicated data path within the CPU, connecting semiconductor memory to the processor, with core memory and I/O devices connected via the Unibus.
 In the PDP-11/70, this was taken a step further, with the addition of a dedicated interface between disks and tapes and memory, via the Massbus.
 Although input/output devices continued to be mapped into memory addresses, some additional programming was necessary to set up the added bus interfaces.

 Interrupts

 The PDP-11 supports hardware interrupts at four priority levels.
 Interrupts are serviced by software service routines, which could specify whether they themselves could be interrupted (achieving interrupt nesting).
 The event that causes the interrupt is indicated by the device itself, as it informs the processor of the address of its own interrupt vector.

 Interrupt vectors are blocks of two 16-bit words in low kernel address space (which normally corresponded to low physical memory) between 0 and 776.
 The first word of the interrupt vector contains the address of the interrupt service routine and the second word the value to be loaded into the PSW (priority level) on entry to the service routine.

-The article on PDP-11 architecture provides more details on interrupts.